 Whit Monday, also known as Pentecost Monday, is celebrated on the day after Pentecost, and it marks the end of the 90 days of Easter Season, which begins with Ash Wednesday.
 In the Christian calendar, Whit Monday is a moveable feast, as its date depends on which day Easter falls on.

-Whit Monday is not a public holiday in the United States, businesses and schools remain open as usual.
+Whit Monday is not a public holiday and so businesses and schools remain open as usual.

 Whit Monday is so called because Pentecost is also known in English as Whitsunday.
 This is one of the baptismal seasons, which is where the prefix "whit" comes from, because of the white garments that those who are baptized during this season wear after their baptism.